chavarera/PythonScript/Data_Structure_In_Python/Tuple/OperationOnTuple.md

 ### 7.Check element is present in tuple or not

-- **'in'** keyword is used to check whether element is present in tuple or not
+- **'in'** keyword is used to check whether the element is present in tuple or not
-- if element is present this will return boolean value True otherwise False
+- if the element is present this will return boolean value True otherwise False

 Syntax:
 ```python